Chris Bosh: Early life

-Born to Noel and Freida Bosh in Dallas, Texas, Bosh was raised in Hutchins, a suburb of the city.
-A family-oriented person, Bosh would often play basketball in the house with his younger brother, Joel.
-At the early age of four years old, he started learning how to dribble a basketball in the gym where his father played pick-up games.
-Since Bosh was always tall for his age, he was accustomed to out-rebounding his peers whenever he played; but he only started learning the game of basketball seriously around fourth grade, doing so at a playground near his grandmother's house.
+Born to Noel and Freida Bosh in Dallas, Texas, on March 24, 1984, Bosh was raised in Hutchins, a suburb of the city.
+A family-oriented person, he would often play basketball in the house with his younger brother, Joel.
+At the early age of four years old, Bosh started learning how to dribble a basketball in the gym where his father played pick-up games.
+Since Bosh was always tall for his age, he was accustomed to out-rebounding his peers whenever he played.
+However, Bosh only started learning the game of basketball seriously around fourth grade, doing so at a playground near his grandmother's house.

 As a child, Bosh participated in karate and gymnastics.
 He also played baseball up until high school, chiefly as a first baseman according to his preference.

-Growing up, Bosh names his parents as the biggest influence on his personality and considers NBA superstar Kevin Garnett as his favorite athlete, after whom he modeled his play.
-Academically, Bosh always excelled in school as he was a member of the National Honor Society and several student engineering organizations.
+Growing up, Bosh names his parents as the biggest influence on his personality and considered NBA superstar Kevin Garnett as his favorite athlete, after whom Bosh modeled his play.
+Academically, Bosh always excelled in school, as he was a member of the National Honor Society and several student engineering organizations.

-Bosh began garnering significant attention from college recruiters after he led Lincoln High School in Dallas to the number one ranking in the country and to the USA Today National Championship with a perfect 40–0 season.
+Bosh began garnering significant attention from college recruiters after leading Lincoln High School in Dallas to the top ranking in the country and to the USA Today National Championship with a perfect 40–0 season.

-The 6-foot-11 teenager helped Lincoln High capture the Class 4A state title as he delivered 23 points and 17 rebounds to go along with 9 blocks.
+The 6-foot-11 teenager helped Lincoln High capture the Class 4A state title after delivering 23 points and 17 rebounds to go along with nine blocks.
 Bosh was subsequently named High School Player of the Year by Basketball America; Powerade Player of the Year in Texas; a first-team All-American by Parade, McDonald's, and EA Sports; a second-team all-American by USA Today and SLAM Magazine; a first-team all-state player; and "Mr. Basketball" in Texas by the Texas Association of Basketball Coaches.
 With his combination of grades and basketball skills, Bosh's name was on a number of college recruiting lists.
 The University of Florida and University of Memphis among them made serious overtures, but it was Paul Hewitt, coach of Georgia Tech, who made the best impression.
-Bosh felt that Hewitt had his best interests at heart and respected his aspiration to play professionally; moreover, he was sufficiently impressed by what he saw of Georgia Tech's transition offense.
+Bosh felt that Hewitt had his best interests at heart and respected his aspiration to play professionally; moreover, Bosh was sufficiently impressed by what he saw of Georgia Tech's transition offense.